bytarch/Source-Sort-Algorithm/README.md

 # Source Sorting Algorithm

-This C++ program implements the Source Sorting algorithm, a variation of quicksort capable of sorting both integer and floating-point arrays.
+This C++ application exemplifies the implementation of the Source Sorting algorithm, a sophisticated sorting algorithm proficient in efficiently sorting extensive datasets encompassing both integer and floating-point arrays.

 ## Table of Contents